About us

 Monthly Meetings

-AuSable Valley Audubon members live in the Alcona and Iosco counties area.
-The chapter meetings are usually at 7:00 pm on the second Tuesday of the month in the Tawas High School Library on M-55, or Board Meeting Room 104 in the Oscoda High School on River Road.
-December, January and February meetings will be at 1:00 pm in the Robert J Parks Library, 6010 N. Skeel Ave., Oscoda.
+Most AuSable Valley Audubon members live in the Alcona and Iosco counties area.
+The chapter meetings are usually on the second Tuesday of the month in Oscoda or Tawas.
 There are NO formal meetings scheduled in July & August.
-The October monthly meeting is traditionally our annual joint meeting with the Thunder Bay Audubon.
-See monthly meeting calendar for particulars.
+See the “Meetings” tab for more details.
 See you there!

 • To promote among the people of the AuSable Valley and surrounding areas an interest in our native birds and other natural resources;